On growth rate and contact homology: Growth rate of contact homology

 \begin{proof} The morphisms between $HC_{\leq L}^\t{cyl}(M,\alpha_1)$ and $HC_{\leq L}^\t{cyl}(M,\alpha_0)$ are

 and

-These morphisms give an isomorphism by Fact \ref{fait_filtration}. \end{proof}
+These morphisms give an isomorphism by Fact \ref{fait_filtration_1}. \end{proof}

-\begin{corollary} Let $\alpha_0$ and $\alpha_1$ be two homotopic hypertight contact forms on a compact manifold $M$.
+\begin{corollary} Let $\alpha_0$ and $\alpha_1$ be two hypertight contact forms on a compact manifold $M$.
+Assume that $\alpha_0$ and $\alpha_1$ are homotopic through a family of contact forms.
 Under Hypothesis H, the associated cylindrical contact homologies have the same growth rate. \end{corollary}

-\begin{proposition} Let $\alpha_0$ and $\alpha_1$ be two homotopic hypertight contact forms on a compact manifold $M$.
+\begin{proposition} Let $\alpha_0$ and $\alpha_1$ be two hypertight contact forms on a compact manifold $M$.
+Assume that $\alpha_0$ and $\alpha_1$ are homotopic through a family of contact forms.
 Let $\Lambda$ be a set of primitive free homotopy classes of $M$.
 Then the associated cylindrical partial contact homologies have the same growth rate. \end{proposition}

+\begin{proof} The restrictions to the primitive classes of the morphisms defined in the proof of Proposition \ref{proposition_fds} give an isomorphism between filtered directed systems.
+Apply Lemma \ref{lemme_croissance} to obtain the desired result. \end{proof}